The Carolina Inn in Haunted North Carolina

 As a premier luxury hotel in the region, the Carolina Inn continues to provide a warm and welcoming experience for guests from all walks of life.
 Whether attending a conference, celebrating a special occasion, or simply exploring the charm of Chapel Hill, visitors can immerse themselves in the timeless allure and Southern hospitality that the Carolina Inn has been offering for nearly a century.

-Related Haunted Stories: The Pollard Hotel
+Related Haunted Stories: Cadillac Hotel

 Is the Carolina Inn Haunted?